The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

-Accounting compliance costs will significantly increase if the annual accounts are to be audited by an approved statutory auditor.
-The appointment of an approved statutory auditor is compulsory under Luxembourg law for public limited liability companies, partnerships limited by shares and private limited liability companies, and also for common partnerships and simple limited partnerships under certain specific circumstances, if at least two of the following thresholds are met:
+Accounting compliance costs will increase significantly if the annual accounts are to be audited by an approved statutory auditor.
+The appointment of an approved statutory auditor is compulsory under Luxembourg law for public limited liability companies, partnerships limited by shares and private limited liability companies, and also for common partnerships under certain specific circumstances.

 The fees must be assessed on a case-by-case basis.

 In addition, the following average costs should be taken into consideration: